The strange death of Josh Maddux, the Boy in the Chimney

 The police received several anonymous tip-offs suggesting leads and naming suspects that had bragged of killing Josh.

-One such suspect was now incarcerated in a Texas jail and had previous time in Seattle and Portland prisons with a long history of violent crime.
+One such suspect was now incarcerated in a Texas jail and had previously spent time in Seattle and Portland prisons.
+He had a long history of violent crime.
 One tip-off had informed the Police that this man had been seen with Josh.
 When speaking of the man, Al Born said, “They can’t give me times and specifics, and we can’t generate stuff that goes back seven years.”
 Born also doubted that the man would have been able to put Josh in the chimney alone.

 In 2015, a post on Reddit in 2015 gave a name to the suspect just mentioned.
 The post said, “I went to high school with this skinny dorky hippy named Andy who played guitar in a band.
 I was never good friends with him or anything, but a year or so after I graduated one of my good friends, Josh, started hanging out with him and then went missing.
 Turns out that in addition to becoming a lot scarier looking, Andy had indeed headed down to New Mexico, where he found himself shooting the shit with the caretaker of a disabled guy and got invited over to their apartment.
 Caretaker gets in the shower, and when he comes back out, the disabled guy is stabbed to death and Andy’s gone.
 When Andy got arrested, he also claimed to have killed a woman in Taos and stuffed her body in a barrel.